 The Company follows ASC Topic 350, Intangibles - Goodwill and Other (ASC Topic 350).
 ASC Topic 350 states that Goodwill shall not be amortized.
 Instead goodwill shall be tested for impairment at a level of reporting referred to as a reporting unit.
-An intangible asset that is not subject to amortization shall be tested for impairment annually and more frequently if events of changes in circumstance indicate that it is more likely than not the asset is impaired.
+An intangible asset that is not subject to amortization shall be tested for impairment annually and more frequently if events or changes in circumstance indicate that it is more likely than not the asset is impaired.

-The Company has the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than the carrying amount.
-If the Company determines it is more-likely-than-not that the fair value of a reporting unit is greater than the carrying amount it would not be required to perform the two-step impairment test for that reporting unit.
+The Company has the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more-likely-than not that the fair value of a reporting unit is less than the carrying amount.
+If the Company determines it is more-likely-than-not that the fair value of a reporting unit is greater than the carrying amount it would not be required to assess the fair value of each distinct reporting unit.
 The Company has determined its reporting units to align with its five distinct business units: private wealth management, equity capital markets, fixed income capital markets, asset management and private equity.
+As of June 30, 2018, the Company determined it was more-likely-than-not that the reporting units' fair value was greater than the carrying value as it relates to goodwill.